jlburky/linux-config/README.md

 * `home/xsession.qtile` - configuration for Qtile to start under Remote Desktop (RDP) when this file is `$HOME/.xsession`.
 * `home/.vimrc` - Vim initialization file configured to use runtime Vim.
-* `keybindings.dconf` - the custom keybindings used in the Cinnamon desktop environment.
-* `urxvt-vim-scrollback` - folder containing the open source plug-in for urxvt allowing scrollback using Vim movements.
-To use, make sure the following line in `Xdefaults` has the correct path.
     ```
     URxvt*perl-lib: /path/to/this/urxvt-vim-scrollback
     ```
+* `configurations/keybindings.dconf` - the custom keybindings used in the Cinnamon desktop environment.
 * `configurations/Xdefaults.template` - used to create the `.Xdefaults` setting
   the path to the location of `urxvt-vim-scrollback`.
 * `configurations/xession.cinnamon` - configuration for Cinnamon to start using RDP.
+* `repos/urxvt-vim-scrollback` - folder containing the open source plug-in for urxvt allowing scrollback using Vim movements.
+To use, make sure the following line in `Xdefaults` has the correct path.

 ## To Do
 * Add gitconfig.
-* Move .xsession.qtile to home/.xsession.
 * Update qtile to version 0.24.0.
 * Update qtile config.py to support two monitors by repeating Screen object.
 * pip freeze the Qtile venv
+* Script to install keybindings